Frequently Asked Questions

 What is The Handicapper?The Handicapper is a web application that uses player and team data to create projections and calculate probabilities for many different outcomes in sports events.
 The Handicapper is maintained by Eastside Sports Analysis, a company that focuses on creating data-driven solutions for sports betting enthusiasts.
 The First version of The Handicapper was launched in 2015 and worked as an Excel add-in.
 From the first versions The Handicapper evolved to a desktop software, to reach its current form as a web application.
 Have a question?
 Reach out to Harri Kairavuo, owner of Eastside Sports Analysis and developer of The Handicapper at firstname.lastname@example.org

-Which leagues are included?Currently MLB, NBA, NFL, NHL and EPL is included.
-There are plans on adding the Premier League (EPL).
+Which leagues are included?Currently MLB, NBA, NFL, NHL and EPL (Premier League) are included.

 Does The Handicapper work on mobile devices?The Handicapper works on most web browsers and devices (including mobile devices).